appboot/appboot/README.md

 > Note:
 >
-> - `-e API_URL`: API URL. appboot docker includes frontend and backend, so `API_URL` is the address where appboot docker is deployed, where the API backend service port is `8000`, and the frontend port is `80`.
+> - `-e API_URL`: Server Address. appboot docker includes frontend and backend, so `API_URL` is the address where appboot docker is deployed, where the API backend service port is `8000`, and the frontend port is `80`.
 > - `-v $HOME/appboot:/root/.appboot`: Map the appboot's **working directory** to `$HOME/appboot`, so that [configuration](#Configuration) and **Data** can be persisted locally.
 >   Once the `test` project is created, it can be found in the working directory
 >